marcohamersma/react-bem-helper/readme.md

 `react-bem-helper` allows you to write in a similar-ish DRY fashion, taking away some of the repetition and hopefully making it easier to scan.

 ## How does it work?
 A new helper instance is created with a an options object or a string representing the name of the component (`componentName`) in this example.
 The instantiated helper receives up to three arguments (element, modifiers, extra classes).
-When called, it generates a simple object with props that should be applied to the DOM element, for example ` { classNames: 'componentName' }`.
-If you want, a prefix like `c-` can be automatically added by supplying an [options object](#preparing-the-helper).
-It can also return a plain string containing the classname when the `outputIsString` option is set true.
+When called, it generates a simple object with props that should be applied to the React element: ` { classNames: 'componentName' }`.
+You can use the spread operator (`{...object}`) to apply this object to the React element.

-You can use the spread operator (`{...object}`) to apply the classes to the DOM element.
-Even though this is an ES6 feature, React compiles this to it's own ES5 compatible version.
+You can supply an [options object](#preparing-the-helper) to change the helper's behaviour.
+For example, you can set the `outputIsString` option to `true`, and receive a plain string for the classname.
+A className prefix (like `c-`) option can be added as well.

 ## Example
 Here's how you would return [the example HTML structure](#why) when using the helper.